zsooltj/fwebgl/readme.md

 # webGL exercise
-## Hierarchy, ligts and camera control
+## Hierarchy, lights and camera control
 Create a 3D multi-component object with at least three levels of hierarchy with hierarchically and independently transformable components; Set up a camera and light control mechanism
 Use HTML or Javascript, please, no other language allowed.